NiloofarVaghefi/Powdery-Mildew-Project/Erysiphe_pulchra.md

 #### Build a transcriptome assembly

-All SRR numbers for Erysiphe pulchra RNA data available on NCBI were written into a file called SRR_Acc_List.txt, one number per line.
+All SRR numbers for Erysiphe pulchra RNA data available on NCBI were written into five files: SRR_Acc_List1_Epu.txt to SRR_Acc_List5_Epu.txt, one number per line.

 File get_SRR_data.sh was created to include